stardustai/docs-api/src/latest/annotations/create-annotation-request.md

   },
   "operatorKeys": {
     "type": "List<string>",
-    "description": "The pool requires additional filtered taxonomy key of items.", "required": false
+    "description": "If the AR needs to specify the taxonomy item, here pass the taxonomy key array; If the value is null, do not filter taxonomy items.", "required": false
   }
 }